lbnl-science-it/LRC_services_June21/slides.md

   - Deactivate environment: `conda deactivate`
 ---

-## Job Submission and Monitoring : SLURM
+##  Slurm Job Scheduling : submitting and monitoring jobs
 SLURM is the resource manager and job scheduler for managing all the jobs on the cluster.

 Why is this necessary?